cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 With the [`getAllStoredGames` call](https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L33) you can modify this test file, in particular by choosing not to reject the game but instead to list it in the next test run.

 You have now included elements and messages that allow you to interact with the Checkers blockchain.
 You have confirmed this with a small NodeJs experimentation file.
 The only things that remain now are to add any [server-side scripts](./server-side.md) and to plug the elements you have created into [a GUI](./external-gui.md).

+## Next up

+This completes Week 5.
+In the [next chapter](/course-ida/landingpages/week6-lp.md) you will look at how to use CosmJS to create a GUI,and on backend script.